The Bankrate promise

 You might budget for routine home maintenance and planned improvements, but when an emergency home repair comes up, do you have a plan in place to cover the costs?

-Home repair loans — meaning personal loans, home equity loans or other financing you apply to your fixes — can be a good option for those who need emergency repairs and do not have the money readily available.
+There are credit cards, of course.
+But they’re a pricey option that could cost you a fortune in interest.
+Plus, you could quickly max out your credit line if repair costs are well into the thousands.
+Home repair loans — meaning personal loans, home equity loans or other financing you apply to your fixes — can be a good idea for those who do not have the money readily available.

 How much do emergency home repairs cost?

-In its 2021 State of Home Spending Report, Angi, the home-inprovement reference and contractor search site, found that homeowners completing emergency repairs spent an average of $2,321 in 2021, a 42% increase over the year prior.
+In its 2022 State of Home Spending Report, Angi, the home-improvement reference and contractor search site, found that homeowners completing emergency repairs spent an average of $1,953 in 2021, a 16 percent increase over the year prior.
 The amount of home repair costs vary by the type of damage, though.
 The Federal Emergency Management Agency (FEMA) says that just an inch of water in your home can do $25,000 of damage.

-In addition, a study from Porch found that the national average cost of maintaining a home — including routine maintenance tasks as well as repairs — is a little over $16,000 each year.
+In addition, a study from Thumbtack, another contractor search site, found that the national average cost of maintaining a single family home — including routine maintenance tasks as well as repairs — came to $6,493, as of Q2 2023.

-Costs will also fluctuate year to year depending on the work needed and the availability of labor and materials.
+Repair costs will continue to fluctuate year to year depending on the work needed and the availability of labor and materials.
 You could discover your house needs a new roof or have a natural disaster sweep through your area.
 The key takeaway is this: Just because you didn’t spend a lot on home repairs one year doesn’t mean you shouldn’t anticipate more the next year.

 Ways to finance an emergency home repair